Make it Fabulous with Phyllo Recipe Contest Entry

 - 2 tablespoons butter, melted

-- Remove the wooden picks from the tenderloin, place seam-side down lengthwise on center of phyllo.
+Remove the wooden picks from the tenderloin, place seam-side down lengthwise on center of phyllo.
 Pull phyllo over tenderloin, fold in edges and roll tightly to end of phyllo.

-Brush with butter and place seam-side down, on an ungreased cookie sheet or baking pan on the center rack in a preheated 350°F for 25-30 minutes or until phyllo is golden brown.
+Brush with butter and place seam-side down, on an ungreased baking pan.
+Bake on the center rack of oven for 25-30 minutes or until phyllo is golden brown.

 While the pork is cooking, prepare the chutney.
 Using the same skillet used for bacon and tenderloin, sauté onion in butter on medium-high heat.
 After about five minutes, add the minced apple, cooking for another five minutes, stirring occasionally.
 When the apple and onion are soft, turn the heat up and add lemon juice, honey and vinegar.
 Stir on high for five minutes.
 The mixture should turn golden brown.
 Reduce heat to low and simmer.